 - 1. Open to all horse and pony exhibitors. - 2.
 Either horses or ponies may be used in these classes. - 3.
 Horses and ponies will be judged on manners, way of going, and suitability for size of rider.
 Suitability as a pleasure mount is of great importance. - 4.
-All pleasure horses and ponies in pleasure classes shall be judged at walk, trot, and canter in both directions of show ring or arena.
-Horses and ponies may be asked to back. - 5.
+All pleasure horses and ponies in pleasure classes shall be judged at walk, trot, and canter in both directions of show ring.
+Horses and ponies will be asked to back. - 5.
 Tie-downs and martingales are prohibited in pleasure class. - 6.
-Horse and ponies to show at true gaits, walk, trot and canter. - 7.
-Riders may be asked to dismount and mount. - 8.
-All pleasure horses and ponies must be ridden with a reasonably loose rein. - 9.
-Horses and ponies must be on the proper lead when traveling at a canter on the rail. - 10.
-The judge may request that riders, one at a time, either from a walk or from a stop, move their mounts into a canter on the proper lead. - 11.
-Horses or ponies must be serviceably sound. - 12.
-Superintendent may enlarge or divide these classes after entries are determined. - 13.
-Any class with fewer than three entries without a specific trophy donor will receive a rosette.
+Horse and ponies to show at true gaits, walk, trot, and canter. - 7.
+All pleasure horses and ponies must be ridden with a reasonably loose rein. - 8.
+Horses and ponies must be on the proper lead when traveling at a canter/lope on the rail. - 9.
+The judge may request that riders, one at a time, either from a walk or from a stop, move their mounts into a canter on the proper lead. - 10.
+Horses or ponies must be serviceably sound. - 11.
+Superintendent may enlarge or divide these classes after entries are determined.

-- 14. Depending on the size of registration in the performance classes, an elimination may be judged where ponies/horses and riders will be selected to return (except for the costume class.) - 15.
+- 12. Any class with fewer than three entries without a specific trophy donor will receive a rosette. - 13.
+Depending on the size of registration in the performance classes, an elimination may be judged where ponies/horses and riders will be selected to return (except for the costume class.) - 14.
 Performance classes will be split when the number of entries exceeds fifteen.

-- HP 9 Open Trail (Exhibitor 15-18 years) Trail pattern posted one (1) hour before event. - HP 10 Open Trail (Exhibitor 8-14 years) Trail pattern posted one (1) hour before event. - HP 11 Open Driving Horses and Ponies - HP 12 English Equitation Riding.
-Exhibitor 15-18 years of age. - HP 13 English Equitation Riding.
-Exhibitor 8-14 years of age. - HP 14 Hunter Hack Ages 8-18.
+HP 9 - Open Trail (Exhibitor 15-18 years)

+HP 10 - Open Trail (Exhibitor 8-14 years)

+- HP 11 Open Driving Horses and Ponies - HP 12 English Equitation Riding.
+Exhibitor 8-14 years of age.
+Pattern Class - HP 13 English Equitation Riding.
+Exhibitor 15-18 years of age.
+Pattern Class - HP 14 English Pleasure Pony and Horse English Tack required. - HP 15 Hunter Hack Ages 8-18.
 Jump height will be 24 inches.
-A helmet with chinstrap is required to be worn by Exhibitor. - HP 15 Walk Trot Limited to riders 10 years and younger.
-Rider cannot enter any other performance classes except HP 10, HP 24, HP 25, or HP 27 - HP 16 Open Walk Trot - HP 17 Pony & Small Horse Western Pleasure 56 inches and under. - HP 18 Western Pleasure over 56 inches.
-Exhibitor 15-18 years of age. - HP 19 Western Pleasure over 56 inches.
-Exhibitor 8-14 years of age. - HP 20 Western Horsemanship - Riding.
+A helmet with chinstrap is required to be worn by Exhibitor.

+HP 16 - Walk Trot - Limited to riders 14 years and younger.
+Rider cannot enter any other performance classes except HP 10, HP 24, HP 25, or HP 27

+- HP 17 Open Walk Trot - HP 18 Pony & Small Horse Western Pleasure 56 inches and under. - HP 19 Western Pleasure over 56 inches.
+Exhibitor 8-14 years of age. - HP 20 Western Pleasure over 56 inches.
 Exhibitor 15-18 years of age. - HP 21 Western Horsemanship Riding.
-Exhibitor 8-14 years of age. - HP 22 Junior Horse Pleasure (Horse 5 years and under) Western or English.
-Shown in a snaffle or bosal. - HP 23 English Pleasure Pony and Horse English Tack required.
-Formal English attire not required. - HP 24 Costume Class (Individual or Group) Judged on originality for horses and ponies and rider (8-18 years of age).
+Exhibitor 8-14 years of age. - HP 22 Western Horsemanship Riding.
+Exhibitor 15-18 years of age.

+HP 23 - Junior Horse Pleasure - (Horse 5 years and under) Western or English.
+Shown in a snaffle or bosal.

+HP 24 - Costume Class (Individual or Group) - Judged on originality for horses and ponies and rider (8-18 years of age).
 A costume may win only one year.
 All exhibitors must wear shoes.
 (In the interest of safety, each exhibitor should make their 4-H leader aware of the costume they are planning to wear.)
-Rosettes will be awarded. - HP 25 Trot Barrels Helmet with chin strap required to be worn by rider. - HP 26 Barrels Helmet with chin strap required to be worn by rider. - HP 27 Egg and Spoon Fun Class No rating/premium.
-Be expected to ride walk trot. - HP 28 "Ride a Buck" No rating/ premium.
+Rosettes will be awarded.

+HP 25 - Trot Barrels - Helmet with chinstrap required to be worn by rider.

+HP 26 - Barrels - Helmet with chinstrap required to be worn by rider.

+HP 27 - Egg and Spoon Fun Class - No rating/premium.
+Be expected to ride walk trot.

+HP 28 - "Ride a Buck" - No rating/ premium.
 Be expected to ride all three gaits and under saddle.